Cheesecake Swirl Brownies

-- Melt chocolate and the 6 tablespoons of butter gently in the microwave.
+- Melt the chocolate and the 6 tablespoons of butter gently in the microwave.
 Stir till smooth.
 Set aside.

-- Sift dry ingredients into your mixer bowl and combine on low speed, scraping sides of bowl as needed.
+- Sift dry ingredients into your mixer bowl and combine on low speed, scraping the sides of the bowl as needed.

 - Add vanilla and sugar and beat well.
 Add the two eggs and beat until well combined.

 Total time does not include cooling time.